 If you add a few drops of a deflocculant to your clay slip, the slip will have a thinner consistency.
 You can then add more powdered clay particles to the slip mixture and it will be absorbed easily.

 You can repeat this process until the slip has the consistency of double cream.
-The best demonstration that I have found for this technique is by John Britt.

 How to Make Slip for Clay – Casting Slip